microsoft/pxt/docs/blog/microbit/2020-release.md

 ### Functions with return values

 Can’t get enough of Functions!
 Last year we added functions with parameters.
 You loved it and asked for more.
 So, this year, we’re adding Functions with return values.
-Here’s a little explanation of functions –
+Better yet, you can even navigate to a function from anywhere in the code it's called.
+Here’s a little explanation of functions:

 https://youtu.be/1LACtv9XvXQ